Drake-Phamta/Drake/README.md

 # Drake
 Hi, I'm Drake!
-Welcome to my passion
+Welcome to my passion.
-This is my journey to becoming a Data engineer
+This is my journey to becoming a Data engineer.
-Start date: 12/08/2024
+Start date: 12/08/2024.